 Nocturia refers to frequent urination during the night.
 Waking up needing to use the restroom more than two times during the night or during 6 to 8 hours of sleep could be caused by this urinary disorder.
 Nocturia is more common in men and women over the age of 60 but can occur at any age due to menopause, childbirth, or an enlarged prostate.
 It may also be a symptom of another disorder such as diabetes, high blood pressure, heart conditions, sleep apnea, insomnia, and restless leg syndrome.

-- Your bladder condition doesn’t have to rule your life.
+- Your bladder issues don’t have to rule your life.
 Take back control by learning easy tips to make managing urinary disorders easier.

-- Contact your doctor to put a treatment plan or management plan together before your condition worsens.
+- Contact your healthcare provider to put a treatment plan or management plan together before your bladder problems worsen.

 - Adopt a daily exercise and stretching routine to help relieve pain and symptoms.

-- Watch your diet and avoid food and beverages that may irritate the bladder such as coffee, spicy foods, sugary items, and fried fatty foods.
+- Maintain a healthy diet and avoid food and beverages that are bladder irritants, such as coffee, spicy foods, sugary items, and fried fatty foods.

 - Reduce stress to relax your mind and body.